krickert/search_indexer/README.md

 ## YourKit profiler

-The people at [YourKit](https://www.yourkit.com).rovided us with their profiler.
+The people at [YourKit](https://www.yourkit.com) provided us with their profiler.
 I can't say enough good things about this profiler.
 It's amazing at finding errors in your code that you would've never known exists.
 Great for large data processing like this.

 ![YourKit Logo](/docs/yourkit_logo.png)